MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ## More metadata

-Using the small *airXdfData* object representing the airExample.xdf file, we can apply standard R methods to get basic information about the data set:
+Using the small *airXdfData* object representing the airExample.xdf file, we can apply standard R methods to get addititional information about the data set, such as the number of rows, columns, and the first several rows of the data set.

 	nrow(airXdfData)
 	ncol(airXdfData)